Frequently Asked Questions Regarding HS 408: Fieldwork Experience

 Q. I'm very busy with school, job, and family.
 How do I find an internship site?

 Quite a few interns have proposed and conducted relatively independent projects that they could work on at night and during weekends.
-Agencies that offer opportunities for hours beyond 9-5 are out there.
+Agencies that offer opportunities for hours beyond 9-5 exist.
 It may limit your search, but it is possible to find one.